 The current regulations limit an employer’s ability to require medical examinations like blood tests, breath analyses, and blood-pressure screening because they are designed to seek information about an employee’s physical or mental conditions.
 According to the guidance, “if a vaccine is administered to an employee by an employer for protection against contracting COVID-19, the employer is not seeking information about an individual’s impairments or current health status and, therefore, it is not a medical examination.”
 This allows them to require the vaccine be receive to return to work.

-To learn more about the laws and regulations related to the COVID-19 vaccine and employees, register for the Wellable Labs webinar with Barbara Zabawa, President of the Center for Health and Wellness Law, on January 7, 2021 at 2:00 PM EST. During the webinar, Barbara will discuss different legal considerations employers should be mindful of as COVID-19 vaccines are made generally available.
-Barbara will explore whether employers can and/or should mandate employees to receive a vaccine and what exemptions or other pitfalls employers should consider when answering those questions.
+To learn more about the laws and regulations related to the COVID-19 vaccine and employees, register to watch the on-demand Wellable Labs webinar with Barbara Zabawa, President of the Center for Health and Wellness Law.
+In this webinar, Barbara discusses different legal considerations employers should be mindful of as COVID-19 vaccines are made generally available.
+She also explores whether employers can and/or should mandate employees to receive a vaccine and what exemptions or other pitfalls employers should consider when answering those questions.